Search Options

 Online since: April 2007

-Authors: Shi Xi Zhao, Feng Bing Song, Qiang Li, Chun Hong Li, De Zhong Shen
+Authors: Shi Xi Zhao, Qiang Li, Feng Bing Song, Chun Hong Li, De Zhong Shen

 The weight ratio (W) of salts/oxides was 1:1.
-3mol% excess PbO was needed to compensate
+3mol% excess PbO was needed to compensate for PbO loss during sintering.

 Table 1.